 Educating children about sexual abuse won’t necessarily include using inappropriate terms or explaining details of sexual relations.

-It shouldn’t also be frightening for the kids, you’d rather chit chat with them about social activities they like to practice and talk briefly with them about risks they might face when they are alone dealing with strangers.
+It shouldn’t be frightening for the kids.
+Try chit chatting with them about their social activities and talk briefly with them about risks they might face when they are alone dealing with people.
+Keep in mind, 93% of child sexual abusers are known to the child.
+They are friends, family members and other acquaintances.

 Factual discussion is always the best way to make them fully comprehend what sexual abuse is, who is likely to do it, and what to do in such cases.

-Here are some facts that might help you spot the problem in a more systematic and informative way:
+Here are some facts that might help you spot sexual abuse already occurring with your child:

 1- First of all, sexual abuse includes a wide range of behaviors that range from sexual exploitation to full intercourse, in which a very simple behavior might cause a serious psychological impact.

-It also includes getting the children involved in any sexual activities or to produce child pornography.
+Sexual abuse also includes involving children involved in any sexual activities to produce child pornography.

 2- Psychological influence might appear on children who suffer from sexual abuse in different forms like: